Behavioral Marketing and Decision Research

 Students take two exams:

-- Marketing Breadth.
-The exam typically consists of four questions, two based on coursework from the Consumer Behavior track and two from the Empirical and Analytical Modeling Tracks.
+- Marketing Breadth — The exam typically consists of four questions, two based on coursework from the Consumer Behavior track and two from the Empirical and Analytical Modeling Tracks.
 Students are expected to complete three of these four exam questions.

-- Marketing Depth.
-Students pick a topic area and create a reading list (~50 papers).
+- Marketing Depth — Students pick a topic area and create a reading list (~50 papers).
 Exam questions are based on this list and are designed to test expertise within one or two selected sub-areas of marketing.

-Further Details About SDS Courses
+Further Details About the SDS Courses

 As stated above, the base requirement for SDS is to complete 12 courses (4 of which are methodology courses).
 There are, however, a number of recommended courses that will not only enhance your education but will greatly assist with qualifying exams.
 We provide a non-exhaustive list of these courses here: